-The brand was co-designed with a group of disabled people and whānau, including some who identified as Māori.
+The identity of Mana Whaikaha was co-designed with a group of disabled people and families and whānau, including some who identified as Māori.

 Whaikaha means to have strength, to have ability, to be otherly abled, and to be enabled.